October 7, 2011: Two days after the death of Steve Jobs, Apple opens preorders for its next-gen iPhone 4s.

 The last iPhone that Jobs worked on directly, the 4s boasts a speedier A5 chip, improved 8-megapixel camera with 1080p HD video recording, and — most significantly — Apple’s new AI virtual assistant, Siri.

-The iPhone 4s was destined to sell well as a device.
-For the first — and, I believe, only — time in Apple history, sales of its iPhone 4 predecessor were still building when it was released.
-This means that every quarter was topping the one before, rather than the usual burst of quarterly sales early on followed by a gradual decline for the rest of the year.
+The iPhone 4s was destined to sell well.
+For the first — and, I believe, only — time in Apple history, sales of the device’s predecessor were still building when it was released.
+This means that every quarter, iPhone 4 sales grew, rather than the usual burst of sales at launch followed by a gradual decline for the rest of the year.

 The iPhone 4s arrived at a time when the public was truly going iPhone crazy.
 Add to that the massive news coverage about Jobs’ passing, and it was clear this device was a big one for Apple.

 Ultimately, the iPhone 4s sold 4 million units in its opening weekend.
 That’s a fraction of the number Apple sells on opening weekends today (the last publicly released figures, for the iPhone 6s, were 13 million in its first days).
-However, that number represented two-thirds the number of iPhones that Apple sold in the product line’s entire first year.
+However, that number represented two-thirds the number of iPhones that Apple sold in the original smartphone’s entire first year.

 iPhone 4s specs and Siri debut